monadgroup/axiom/README.md

 Axiom currently supports the following audio backends:

  - Standalone editor - doesn't require a DAW or host, allowing experimentation with the editor.
-MIDI can be inputted from a MIDI device, or by pressing keys on a regular computer keyboard.
+MIDI can be input from a MIDI device, or by pressing keys on a regular computer keyboard.
  - VST2 - runs in a VST host as an instrument or effect, with support for side-chaining and multiple inputs/outputs.
  - _Other backends such as VST3 are planned_